 2020 -2021 PEER Project Interns

 Mandy Schloss graduated with a B.A. in Sociology and a minor in Early Childhood Studies from Sonoma State University.
 Mandy is originally from the Bay Area and relocated about 3 years ago.
-In her spare time Mandy enjoys exploring the outdoors, and spending time with her two adopted kittens, Phoebe and Sadie.
+In her spare time, Mandy enjoys exploring the outdoors and spending time with her two adopted kittens, Phoebe and Sadie.

 PEER Project interns are Master of Social Work (MSW) students who are trained to facilitate workshops on mental wellness and suicide prevention.
 PEER Project is sustained through a Student Mental Health Partnership with representatives from Stanislaus County Behavioral Health & Recovery Services (BHRS), Stanislaus County Office of Education (SCOE), Modesto Junior College (MJC) & Stanislaus State.
-Program coordination is facilitated through the HEP Office, and intern oversite and supervision is provided by MSW Faculty Jen Johnson, LCSW.
+Program coordination is facilitated through the HEP Office, and intern oversite and supervision are provided by MSW Faculty Jen Johnson, LCSW.